You are here

 Planting in Poorly Drained Soils

-You have some alternatives if your planting site does not allow for surface drainage to remove excess water:
+There are alternatives if a planting site does not allow for surface drainage to remove excess water:

 • Prepare a large berm (from 1 to several feet deep).
 Such structures can complement your landscape.